 This week in the U.S. House of Representatives Members of Congress approved, by voice vote, an anti-corruption measure that seems to have struck a political nerve in Managua.
 Among other things, the Nicaraguan Investment Conditionality Act (NICA) of 2017 could result in less U.S.-backed lending to Nicaragua from international financial institutions such as IMF and the IADB, among others.
 The proposal has been spearheaded by a bipartisan coalition led by the chairman emeritus of the House Foreign Affairs Committee, Rep. Ileana Ros-Lehtinen (R-Fla.) and Rep. Albio Sires (D-New Jersey).

-If you reach this blog, you’l likely have read something we say quite a bit: Access to the U.S. market is a privilege, not a right.
+If you reach this blog, you’ll likely have read something we say quite a bit: Access to the U.S. market is a privilege, not a right.
 Whether a visa or a bank account, foreigners must abide by American rules.
-In the case of Nicaragua, the progressive Sandinista regime has been destroying a young democracy through a variety of ways including rigging elections; corrupting the rule of law by using the legal system, to silence and in some cases destroy, political opposition as well as broader civil society.
+In the case of Nicaragua, the progressive Sandinista regime has been destroying a young democracy through a variety of ways including rigging elections; eroding the rule of law by using the legal system, to silence and in some cases destroy, political opposition as well as broader civil society.

 The NICA Act is an indirect economic sanctions measure that telegraphs to Nicaragua’s progressive political elites, and those who help them stay in power by turning a blind eye to the abuses, that American taxpayers want Nicaragua to clean up its act.
-If not, American taxpayers will no longer serve as guarantor of loans at global lending institutions that are, literally, making billions of dollars in loans to a crooked government that has lost its way.
+If not, American taxpayers will no longer serve as guarantor of loans at global lending institutions that are making billions of dollars in loans to a crooked government that has lost its way.
 Progressives will need to look elsewhere for the money.

-Critics of the bill, including certain business sectors, for months have deflected and urging the Congress to kill the commonsense measure because, among other things, it would “hurt the Nicaraguan people.”
-This is a typical, albeit flawed argument of opponents of economic sanctions that those of us who follow these matters have grown accustomed to refuting.
+Critics of the bill, including specific business sectors, for months, have deflected and urging the Congress to kill the commonsense measure because, among other things, it would “hurt the Nicaraguan people.”
+“Hurting the people” is a typical, albeit flawed argument of opponents of economic sanctions that those of us who follow these matters have grown accustomed to refuting.

 The repressive regime of Daniel Ortega has deftly managed to straddle many issues with Uncle Sam over the years that have allowed it to appear as if the Sandinistas have turned over a new leaf.
 If you will, a “kindler and gentler” Sandinismo.
 That is not the case.
-The U.S. has generally tolerated, and in some cases ignored, the lawlessness.
+The U.S. has tolerated, and in some cases ignored the lawlessness.

 While there are Sandinistas who do not agree with Ortega and his cronies, they are the exception.
 The people of Nicaragua are hostages in their own country.
 The majority wants to live free without progressives bossing them around and abusing fundamental liberties.
 The want free markets, not crony capitalism or statism.

-There are reports, albeit not official confirmed by the Nicaraguan government, that Russia has loaned Nicaragua $80 million to buy tanks.
+There are reports, albeit not officially confirmed by the Nicaraguan government, that Russia has loaned Nicaragua $80 million to buy tanks.
 Meanwhile, the Chinese have allegedly invested a few million more in a canal that seems more fantasy than reality.
-Could these loans be things other than their stated purpose, a rouse to fund terrorist groups or other criminal activities?
+Could these loans be things other than their stated purpose, a ruse to fund terrorist groups or other criminal activities?
 These and many other questions should be looked into by the Congress and the Trump administration.

-The Nicaraguan people have been repeatedly robbed, at the ballot box, the legislature, and the judiciary, of another way forward.
+The Nicaraguan people have repeatedly been robbed, at the ballot box, the legislature, and the judiciary, of another way forward.
 The best way forward is for the private sector to side with the people.